FIWARE/ops.Fuel-main-dev/README.md

 1  | Juno on Ubuntu 14.04.1     | available | CentOS           | 2014.2.2-6.1
 2  | Juno on Ubuntu 14.04.1     | available | Ubuntu           | 2014.2.2-6.1

+## User manual
+The user manual is available in the doc folder at https://github.com/SmartInfrastructures/fuel-main-dev/tree/si/3.0/doc.

 ## Known issues
 OPS-Deploy inherits some issues from Fuel 6.1.
 The main of them, are summarized below.